pgdogdev/docs/docs/features/sharding/cross-shard.md

 ## Supported data types

 Processing results in PgDog requires it to parse Postgres data types from the wire protocol.
-Postgres supports many data types and PgDog, currently, can only handle a some of them.
+Postgres supports many data types and PgDog, currently, can only handle some of them.
 Clients can request results to be encoded in either `text` or `binary` encoding and supporting both requires special handling as well.

 | Data type | Sorting | Aggregation | Text format | Binary format |
 |-|-|-|-|-|